move to Spain

 5. Apply for a visa

 You’ll have to show a clean criminal record, a certificate of good health and proof of sufficient funds.
-You’ll also have to have all documents officially translated by a certified translator.
+And you’ll have to get all documents officially translated by a certified translator.

 If you hire a lawyer, just don’t pay much more than what I did.
 I’ve found that many services that cater to foreigners charge waaaay more than they should.
-So don’t let people take advantage of you just because you’re a foreigner.
+If you speak a bit of Spanish (and find immigration lawyers that cater to Spanish-speakers), you’ll probably get a much better price.

-If you have any questions or want advice, I recommend you check out subreddits like Going to Spain and Facebook groups like Expats in Spain or Spain Immigration and Residency Questions.
+If you have questions or want advice along the way, check out subreddits like Going to Spain and Facebook groups like Expats in Spain or Spain Immigration and Residency Questions.
+The Spain Immigration group in particular helped me a lot when I was going through the visa process.

 6. Get to know Spanish culture